Future of food: seeking connections

 The most influential individual authors in the English speaking world remain Michael Pollan, F.M Lappé, Marion Nestle and Alice Waters, all of whom call for better quality, transparence and local food sourcing.
 Vandana Shiva alerted India on unsustainable exploitation of its vast land and dangers for the farmers in frequent contact with chemicals.
 That pesticides have been linked to poisoning not just the pests, but also our soil and our bodies should not surprise you, but it shocks.

-Politics involve lobbies of powerful food companies and the systems’ dependence on money makes transparency in the food chain and honesty in labeling an issue to circumnavigate rather than to deal with.
+Politics involve lobbies of powerful food companies and the systems’ dependence on money makes transparency in the food chain and honesty in labelling an issue to circumnavigate rather than to deal with.
 The post-war chemical agriculture that rocketed up the synthetic fertilisers and pesticides, would hardly stop, unless the voters constantly and loudly call for it.
 Further, oil dependence in agriculture is dangerous for most countries without direct access to it, therefore self-sufficiency is the best solution to avoid conflicts.

 Grassroots organisations like the Slow Food movement established by Carlo Petrini in Italy in 1989 also spread globally.
 Many restaurants now seek their “snail” of approval sticking on their doors.
 At the Expo the organization has a large presence putting an accent on biodiversity.
 Displaying how our corn, wheat and other crops have been artificially modified and how limited the natural bounty has become.

 “prevent the disappearance of local food cultures and traditions, counteract the raise of fast food and fast life, and combat people’s dwindling interest in the food they eat, where it comes from and how our food choices affect the world around us.”
 What slow food also supports the ancient system of crop rotation that naturally fertilizes the soil.